nkn-ctrl/TryHackMe/SIEM.md

 ## Incident Handling Life Cycle
 1. Preparation
 Readiness of an organization against an attack.Documenting the requirements, defining the policies, incorporating the security controls to monitor like EDR / SIEM / IDS / IPS, etc. and also hiring/training the staff.
 2. Detection and Analysis
+This phase covers getting alerts from the security controls like SIEM/EDR investigating the alert to find the root cause.
 3. Containment, Eradication, and Recovery
+This phase covers the actions needed to prevent the incident from spreading and securing the network.
 4. Post-Incident Activity / Lessons Learnt
+This phase includes identifying the loopholes in the organization's security posture, which led to an intrusion, and improving so that the attack does not happen next time.